 - The distributor cap covers the distributor that routes high voltage to the spark plugs.
-If this cap is damaged then in damp conditions, you could get a short circuit, stopping the spark from reaching the spark plug.
+If the cap is damaged, then in damp conditions, it may have a short circuit, stopping the spark from reaching the spark plug.

 5. Alternator faults – 3%

-- The alternator recharges the battery using power from the engine and also provides power to the car’s electrical components.
+- The alternator recharges the battery using the engine’s power and provides power to the car’s electrical components.
 The alternator could become faulty or have a bad connection.

 6. Fuel issues – 3%

 - Running out of petrol is avoidable, as is putting the wrong fuel in the car.
-If the incorrect fuel goes in the tank, don’t start the engine!
-This error need not escalate to pandemic engine damage.
+Don’t start the engine if the incorrect fuel goes into the tank!
+The error need not escalate to pandemic engine damage.